tdelta/SynergyQuest/Controller/ControllerInputLib/Readme.md

-This is a TypeScript library to set inputs from a remote controller to the Unity game.
+This is a TypeScript library to send inputs from a remote controller to the Unity game.

 See the `ControllerInput` class in `./src/ControllerInputSender.ts` for